 The team would like to thank all fellow PCC members who have been actively engaged in discussing all our ideas and adding thoughts of their own.

-Fabric Committee Report for APCM 2019
+Fabric Committee APCM Report 2020

 We formally record that the necessary record keeping, policy updating and risk assessments allocated to the fabric committee have been completed and as required signed off by the PCC.

 Although we were unable to hold our usual fabric meetings in person thanks go to the members of the Fabric Committee including our new recruit John Clark who has taken on the responsibilities of churchyard and mowing.

 Gus Marshall Fabric Chairman

 Safeguarding for Children and Vulnerable Adults continues to be a key piece of statutory documentation that guides practice in all churches and is necessary to support all public establishments.

 Safeguarding has been one of the essential parts of managing the safety of all parishioners throughout the COVID pandemic.

 The pandemic and its associated ‘lockdowns’ and limits on the gathering of the church community has been sustained throughout by the Diocese Safeguarding Team providing a range of guidance, risk assessments and advice for all churches in their day to day ministry and also offered additional support for those that might employ or take on extra volunteers to help with extra community work and projects linked to COVID.
 The effect for us at St James has been to limit some of our outreach activities but to add an extra layer of safeguarding to other elements of our work.
 The safeguarding understanding, training and practice that is embedded within our team has demonstrated that it is central to our ministry.

 The House of Bishops continue to review their support for churches and deliver clear guidance on how to provide a safe environment for all children and vulnerable adults, whilst also supporting all volunteers from malicious accounts.

 Challenges thus far: